 - Neither admit or deny the right to collective enfranchisement by making the application to the court for an order that excludes such right under grounds of freeholder’s intention to redevelop the whole or substantial part of the building;

-If freeholder fails to respond within section 13 prescribed time limits, nominee purchaser can apply within 6 months to county court for a vesting order, otherwise, initial notice is deemed invalid.
+If the freeholder fails to respond within section 13 prescribed time limits, the nominee purchaser can apply within 6 months to county court for a vesting order, otherwise, the initial notice is deemed invalid.

 Post section 21 counter-notice negotiations